 It could be possible that DNS errors are occurring due to the router.
 Restarting the WiFi router can fix many Internet issues.
 So, do power off your WiFi router.
 And, wait for a minute before you turn the power on.
 Power cycling the router helps in re-establishing a connection with the internet service provider.
 And, it also does refresh DNS, which will automatically fix all DNS errors.
 If the problem is occurring with WiFi Extender/Repeater then make sure you have configured it correctly.
 You can now also use TP-Link Router as a WiFi Extender.

 Restart DHCP and DNS Client Service.

 Every Windows feature relies on its services.
 There are two DNS-related services that should run in the background.
-If these two services are stopped working due to some third-party software interference.
-Then, The DNS Server isn’t Responding Windows 11 error will surely appear.
+If these two services stopped working due to some third-party software interference.
+Then, if the DNS Server isn’t Responding Windows 11 error will surely appear.

 DHCP Client – Register and update IP addresses and DNS records.
 It also resolves domain names into IP addresses.
 DNS Client – It links directly to the DNS servers for DNS resolution.
 It caches the results to provide quicker DNS resolution for repeatedly visited sites.